Alice Corp. v. CLS Bank International: Subsequent developments

 Despite the Court's avoidance of mention of software in the opinion, the Alice decision has had a dramatic effect on the validity of so-called software patents and business-method patents.
 Since Alice, these patents have suffered a very high mortality rate.
 Hundreds of patents have been invalidated under §101 of the U.S. patent laws in Federal District Courts.
 Applying Alice, district court judges have found many of these claims to be patent-ineligible abstract ideas.

 Federal Circuit Judge William Curtis Bryson explained the high mortality rate when sitting by designation as a trial judge in the Loyalty v.
 American Airlines case:

-In short, such patents, although frequently dressed up in the argot of invention, simply describe a problem, announce purely functional steps that purport to solve the problem, and recite standard computer operations to perform some of those steps.
-The principal flaw in these patents is that they do not contain an "inventive concept" that solves practical problems and ensures that the patent is directed to something "significantly more than" the ineligible abstract idea itself.
-See CLS Bank, 134 S. Ct. at 2355, 2357; Mayo, 132 S. Ct. at 1294.
-As such, they represent little more than functional descriptions of objectives, rather than inventive solutions.
-In addition, because they describe the claimed methods in functional terms, they preempt any subsequent specific solutions to the problem at issue.
-See CLS Bank, 134 S. Ct. at 2354; Mayo, 132 S. Ct. at 1301-02.
-It is for those reasons that the Supreme Court has characterized such patents as claiming "abstract ideas" and has held that they are not directed to patentable subject matter.

 Patent issuance statistics from the PTO show a significant drop in the number of business method patents (PTO class 705) issued in the months following the Alice decision.
 A graph available here shows that the PTO issued fewer than half the number after Alice that it had issued per month during the period prior to Alice.
 At the same time, the issuance of other types of software patents rose.
 (According to the graph, before Alice approximately 10% of software patents issued were business method patents, but afterwards that dropped in half, to 5%.)